 By March 31, 2014, the Office of the Chief Electoral Officer will have enhanced its ability to maintain the Voter Registry.

 Objective

-By March 31, 2012, the Office of the Chief Electoral Officer will have incorporated new voter data into the Voter Registry and explored options for a comprehensive electoral management computer system.
+By March 31, 2013, the Office of the Chief Electoral Officer will have continued to incorporate multisource data and explore additional sources.

 • Incorporated new data and explored options for a comprehensive electoral management computer system.